TranHuuHoang/CZ2006-Project---Chinam/README.md

 Tan Zhi Yang ---
 Hongyu

 This is an android app to help user find their future home!!!
+Our database will be based on data from HDB.